Israel1hub/Customers-Analytic/README.md

   ## Data Cleaning and Transformation
   In preparation for customers analytic dataset, no necessary cleaning was done, as it was a cleaned dataset generated from Chatgpt but transformation was done to ensure consistency and usability.some include;
-- Calculated Recency, frequency and monetary value: using Dax to calculate each one of them
+- Calculated Recency, frequency and monetary value: using Dax to calculate each one of them;Recency shows how recently a customers had made a purchase, frequency shows how often a customer makes purchase while Monetary value tells how much a customer spends.
+- calculated Customer lifetime value: Used DAX to create CLV metric and further partitioning it for each customer to predict their total revenue or profit expected